 Health Canada Issues Guidance Clarifying Canada Consumer Product Safety Act Requirements

 On June 20, 2011, the Canada Consumer Product Safety Act (“CCPSA”) became effective, imposing incident reporting, testing, recall, and recordkeeping requirements on entities that manufacture, import, or sell consumer products in Canada.
-As previously noted, many of Canada’s new requirements may be more stringent than current U.S. consumer product safety laws, especially with regard to reporting and recordkeeping requirements.
+As noted in Kelley Drye & Warren’s January 5, 2011 Client Advisory,1 many of Canada’s new requirements may be more stringent than current U.S. consumer product safety laws, especially with regard to reporting and recordkeeping requirements.